 Through great deeds and persistent example, Saint Patrick converted Ireland from Celtic polytheism to Christianity.
 As first Primate of Ireland, he is widely recognised as “equal-to-the-apostles” (the 12 followers of Jesus).

 Saint Patrick also brought from the Roman-European mainland a commitment to improving the structural soundness of dwellings, meeting places and bridges, leading to him being recognised as the patron saint of engineers.

 In modern times, the Irish diaspora have enhanced the global observance and celebrations of Saint Patrick’s Day, making it a de facto Irish national and cultural celebration.
 Traditionally, Christian fasting from foods and alcohol during the pre-Easter season of Lent was lifted for Saint Patrick's Day which, in more recent times, may have led to the day’s closer association with having a few drinks.

 - attending a local observance or celebration

-- heading out for a celebratory pint of Guinness, donning a shamrock (three-leaf clover) or some wear Irish-green for the day
+- heading out for a celebratory pint of Guinness, donning a shamrock or wearing some Irish-green for the day

-send the kids or grandchildren out searching for a 'four leaf clover' for luck, or otherwise enjoy and share the Irish sense of humour,
+- sending the kids or grandchildren out searching for a 'four leaf clover' for luck, or otherwise enjoying and sharing the Irish sense of humour,

-- sharing this Action Plan post on social media with friends and loved ones.
+- sharing this Action Plan post on social media with family, friends and loved ones.

 Share this important information with your family, friends and mates - Like Australian Conservatives on Facebook to stay updated.